leeyoshinari/performance_monitor/README.md

 5. Start or Stop monitoring specified port at any time.<br>
 6. When the port restarts, it can automatically re-monitor.<br>
 7. Support Operational monitoring, when the port stopped, an email alert will be sent.<br>
-8. Stopping the Client directly on the Server.<br>
+8. Stopping the Agent directly on the Server.<br>
 9. Monitoring data can be visualized according to the specified time period.<br>
 10. Calculate the percentiles of the CPU, Disk IO, and Network.<br>
 11. Monitoring data sampling frequency is up to about 1 time/sec, and any frequency can be set.<br>
 12. The real-time usage of server(CPU, Memory, and Disk) can be viewed directly on the page.<br>
-13. A Server can manager multiple Clients at the same time.<br>
+13. A Server can manager multiple Agents at the same time.<br>
-14. If server is stopped, it doesn't affect the monitoring of client.
+14. If Server is stopped, it doesn't affect the monitoring of Agent.

 #### Implement
 1. Framework: `aiohttp`.<br>